 - Checking ethical compliance at governing body level though promoting good behaviour and annual Monitoring Officer checks; - In the Member Survey we ask a question to test awareness of ethical standards and how individual Members contribute to maintaining them.
-The Member Survey for 2022/23 was issued in December 2022, due to the impacts of the organisational change and the impacts of the high turnover in Members during 2023 the analysis of the survey results is only just being completed. - The Chair of the Authority and the Statutory Officers, the Management Team and DSM are involved in preparing the Annual Governance Statement and it is considered and approved by the Authority meeting following scrutiny by the External Auditors; - Employee terms and conditions, values based set of behaviours and completed appraisal forms; - Delivering an ongoing programme of ethical awareness training and including a session on standards and ethics in the annual compulsory planning training delivered to all Members; - Resources Policies and Procedures; - Member Learning and Development Plans; - Performance Management (appraisal) process; - Corporate training programme and developing the Management Team; - Procurement Strategy and Contract Procedure Rules; - Conduct included within revised employee statement of terms and conditions; - Tender and contract documentation including Standing Orders; - Due Diligence Panel (DDP), chaired by the Monitoring Officer, looks at issues such as reputation and environmental impact when considering giving and sponsorship offers; - Registers of in-kind and financial sponsorship and giving under £5,000 and register of One Team (staff and Members) benefits reviewed by the DDP every 6 months with offers over £5000 being considered on a case by case basis; - Register for additional employment over grade H.
+The Member Survey for 2022/23 was issued in December 2022, due to the impacts of the organisational change and the impacts of the high turnover in Members during 2023 the analysis of the survey results has only being completed in 2024/25. - The Chair of the Authority and the Statutory Officers, the Management Team, Authority Solicitor/Monitoring Officer and Customer & Democratic Support Manager are involved in preparing the Annual Governance Statement and it is considered and approved by the Authority meeting following scrutiny by the External Auditors; - Employee terms and conditions, values-based set of behaviours and completed appraisal forms: - Delivering an ongoing programme of ethical awareness training and including a session on standards and ethics in the annual compulsory planning training delivered to all Members; - Resources Policies and Procedures: - Member Training and Development Plans; - Performance Management (appraisal) process; - Corporate training programme and developing the Management Team; - Procurement Strategy and Contract Procedure Rules; - Conduct included within revised employee statement of terms and conditions; - Tender and contract documentation including Standing Orders; - Due Diligence Panel (DDP), chaired by the Monitoring Officer, looks at issues such as reputation and environmental impact when considering giving and sponsorship offers; - Registers of in-kind and financial sponsorship and giving under £5,000 and register of One Team (staff, Members and Volunteers) benefits reviewed by the DDP every 6 months with offers over £5000 being considered on a case by case basis.
+From 2024/25 these registers will be reviewed on an annual basis in October: - Register for additional employment over grade H.

 - Every two years the Authority carries out a survey of Members to get feedback on the following areas:

 - Strategic and External Leadership

-- Governance and Scrutiny
+- o Governance and Scrutiny

-- Contribution and Development
+- o Contribution and Development

-- Communication
+- o Communication

 - Community Engagement

 - The Members' survey was due to take place during 2018 but following the Member decision to carry out a review of governance arrangements the next survey was deferred until the end of 2022.

 - The Member Survey for 2022/23 was issued in December 2022 with an extension of time for completion, to enable all Members to participate, being given to March 2023.
-Due to the impacts of the organisational change and the impacts of the high turnover in Members during 2023 the analysis of the survey results is currently being completed.
+Due to the impacts of the organisational change and the impacts of the high turnover in Members during 2023 the full analysis of the survey results was delayed to 2024/25.

-- The compulsory annual Member planning training events were held on 20 October and 24 November 2023.
-In the 2022/23 Members Survey 96% (26) of Members responding agreed that they were aware of the Authority's ethical framework and how they contribute to maintaining high ethical standards.
+- In the 2022/23 Members Survey 96% (26) of Members responding agreed that they were aware of the Authority's ethical framework and how they contribute to maintaining high ethical standards.
 4% (2) Neither agreed nor disagreed.